kevin-dyer/unity-wc/src/components/unity-layout/unity-page-header.md

 ## Changelog:

+### v1.2.10
+- Added `--left-content-max-width`
+- Added `--left-content-text-overflow`
+- Added `--button-container-flex`
 ### v1.2.9
-- Added --left-content-min-width css variable to control min width of left content in order to allow width to collapse to zero.
+- Added `--left-content-min-width` css variable to control min width of left content in order to allow width to collapse to zero.

 ### v1.2.8
-- Added --left-content-flex css variable to control flex of left content in order to stretch to whole width.
+- Added `--left-content-flex` css variable to control flex of left content in order to stretch to whole width.

 ### v1.2.7
-- fixed typo with --page-header-font-weight css variable so it applies to the title text
+- fixed typo with `--page-header-font-weight` css variable so it applies to the title text

 ### v1.2.4
-- added css var --separator-color to control color of separator bar
+- added css var `--separator-color` to control color of separator bar

 ### v1.2.2
 - Updated separator height to 12px, vertically centered.